Your Greatest Strength Isn’t Always That Great

 I am an organized person.
 I meet my deadlines, pay my bills on time, create detailed itineraries for my trips, and rarely show up late.
 In most cases, these are considered positive traits, or even skills.
 But not always.
 At various times with various people in various situations, this has caused challenges.
 Navigating friendships with people who are less punctual, traveling with people with looser (or no) itineraries, and sharing an apartment with someone who does not always pay their bills on time have all led to frustrations, arguments, and in some cases, broken relationships.

 In my professional life, these organizational skills have similarly been a blessing and a curse.
-On numerous occasions, some of my supervisors and colleagues have praised me for my thoroughness and attention to detail.
-On several other occasions others have been completely exasperated by it.
+On numerous occasions, supervisors and colleagues have praised me for my thoroughness and attention to detail.
+On several other occasions, people have been completely exasperated by it.
 What some would consider reliability and consistency, others have deemed inflexible and rigid.
 The same behavior has been interpreted as a great strength and a glaring weakness.
-And I’m guessing yours has too.

-One of the most common pair of interview questions is related to what we think our greatest strengths and weaknesses are.
+One of the most common interview questions is about what we think our greatest strengths and weaknesses are.
 A common strategy in answering these questions is to imply or even outright state that they are one in the same.
-Like, for example, that our greatest weakness is that we care too much, a la Michael Scott.
 This is sometimes suggested in a humorous way and sometimes in a tactical one, but it is not altogether untrue.
 In many ways our greatest strengths are often our greatest weaknesses and vice versa.
 It all depends on the situation.

 Of course, there are some strengths that we can likely all agree are universally positive: being honest, kind, and hard-working, to name a few.
-On the other hand, there are some weaknesses that we can all likely agree remain negative no matter what: lack of follow through, integrity, and communication, for example.
+On the other hand, there are some weaknesses that we can agree are negative regardless of the situation: lack of follow through, dishonesty, and poor communication, for example.

-For many other examples, however, what we tend to think of as universally positive are not quite as universally positive as we may have originally believed.
-Which is not to say they are negative in the sense that they are immoral or unethical.
-Rather, that they are not strengths in the sense that they are not helpful or useful.
+For many other examples, however, what we tend to think of as universally positive is not quite as universally positive as we may believe.
+This does not mean they are negative in the sense that they cause harm, but rather that they are not helpful or useful.

 Think of the example of someone who is a strong team player and a wonderful collaborator.
 Sounds pretty positive, right?
 But what if that person’s position requires them to work independently?
 Their strength would not add much value to their role, and in fact, their lack of opportunity to utilize their strength could lead to frustration, poor performance, and even a decision to move on to a position that is a better fit.

 On the flip side, think of someone who thrives working independently.
-Again, it seems pretty easy to consider that to be a strength, but what if that person’s position required them to do all their work collaboratively?
-Like the inverse example above, this situation could cause a lot of challenges for this person which could ultimately lead to them looking for a position that is a much better fit for what they do best.
+Again, it is easy to see where tis could be a strength, but what if that person’s position requires them to do all their work collaboratively?
+Like the inverse example above, this situation would cause a lot of challenges for this person which could ultimately lead to them looking for a position that is a much better fit for what they do best.

 It’s great if your staff can speak French but if their job requires them to speak German, it won’t do them much good, will it?